kamata1729/robustTemplateMatching/README.md

 # Using Cython

 Using Cython requires you to build the files in the `cython_files` folder.
-To build the same, please use:
+To build the same, please use the following command in the `cython_files folder`:

 ```
 python setup.py build_ext -i